 If the existing Cloudera Manager installation is not configured for TLS when the cluster is bootstrapped, but TLS is then manually enabled later, then you should update the deployment information in Altus Director.
 See Updating Altus Director above for instructions on how to do so; the procedure is identical to that for a Cloudera Manager installation that was originally bootstrapped by Altus Director.
 As noted above, the server certificate for Cloudera Manager must include a subject alternative name (SAN) with the private IP address of the Cloudera Manager instance in order to be compatible with Altus Director.

-TLS for Altus Director Itself
+Enabling TLS for the Altus Director Server and Client